 Your direct source for spring dormant lotus tubers grown true to name, here in the USA!
 Bruise free, disease free and true to name.
 Browse our site for information on the Sacred Lotus, lotus care as well as text and graphics.
 Feel free to email us with any questions you have regarding lotus using the pink 'send us a message' form at the bottom of the page.

-PondLotus.com is the best place to find over 175 varieties of sacred lotus hybrids for sale, however for our complete line of products, where you can purchase many different types of pond plants, waterlilies, tadpoles along with a variety of dry goods that can be shipped directly to you, please visit our Pond Megastore Nurseries by going to PondMegastore.com
+PondLotus.com is the best place to buy or research more thank 270 varieties of sacred lotus hybrids for sale, however for our complete line of products, where you can purchase many different types of pond plants, waterlilies, tadpoles along with a variety of dry goods that can be shipped directly to you, please visit our Pond Megastore Nurseries by going to PondMegastore.com

 There has never been a better time to grace your pond or patio with some of the most amazing lotus the world has to offer.
 A dazzling display of lush, full lotus specimens in a variety of colors, are all here at PondLotus.
 Read More

 For thousands of years the lotus has been considered sacred.
 It is one of the most studied plants on the planet, especially for "The Lotus Effect".
 Scientists are studying the lotus and it's properties for its applications in all areas, from medicine to technology.
 Read More

 When planting lotus, whether from seed or tuber, never fertilize until you have aerial leaves growing out of the water.
 Once you have aerial leaves, you may fertilize every three weeks during the growing/blooming season.
 Read More